Assessments

 Rubrics

 - Save time in grading, both short-term and long-term.
-Most rubrics should be designed for repeated use.

 - Clarify expectations and components of an assignment for both students and course TAs.